ISISComputingGroup/ibex_developers_manual/GUI_development/Getting_started/Building-the-GUI.md

 Generally a resolution of 1920 x 1080 with a scaling factor of 100% should look correct on standard screens.
 You can increase both of those settings slightly if you feel like the display elements look uncomfortably small.

+Errors can occur if the wrong version of Java is installed for your OS.
+For example, the `x86` version can differ from the `x64` version and can cause issues when building the GUI.

 ## Eclipse troubleshooting ##

 Sometimes eclipse will tell you that you have errors when you open it.
 The following operations (may) help.